 Any financial assistance a student receives from IPS is one part of a larger financial aid package arranged through the Office of Student Financial Assistance.
 Students must work with the Office of Student Financial Assistance (OSFA) and the Office of the Bursar to coordinate the financing of their IPS education.
 Click HERE for a graduate student financial aid checklist.

-To be given full consideration for IPS scholarship and grant awards, applicants must submit a completed IPS application and all supporting materials by the financial assistance deadline for the term.
-Applications received and completed after the deadline will still be considered for admission, but applicants may not be eligible for financial awards.
+To be given full consideration for IPS scholarship and grant awards, applicants must submit a completed IPS application and all supporting materials.

 IPS has a limited amount of merit scholarships funded by endowments.
 These awards are available to give to deserving students in recognition of exceptional promise as demonstrated by a record of outstanding achievement in previous leadership initiatives and academic work.
 Merit awards cover a portion of for-credit tuition for the duration of the academic year in a degree program at IPS.
 Exact amounts will be determined by the IPS Scholarship Committee.